Costello1329/cpp-interns-2020/_info/roadmap.md

     - Dynamic_cast operator (unlike static_cast)
 - Virtual functions, their general idea and difference from non-virtual ones:
     - Features of allocation of classes with virtual functions in memory
     - Virtual inheritance.
-Features of the combination of virtual and non-virtual inheritance.
     - Concept of the virtual function table
     - Virtual destructor and its purpose
-    - Problem with calling virtual functions in constructors.
-Problem with default arguments in virtual functions
 - The concept of dynamic polymorphism, polymorphic classes
 - Placement in memory of classes
 - Abstract classes:
     - Pure virtual functions, their features.
-    - Pure virtual destructor.
+    - Pure virtual destructor (and why it causes the linker error).
-    - The "pure virtual function call" error and its occurrence.
     - Override keyword.
+    - `Final` keyword (for methods)

 ## Block 5: Forgotten topics
 + `enum` types